About The Essey Awards

 Kathy Beallo, motivated by a deep commitment to helping others, has made a generous and important commitment to the Chapter in memory of her late husband, Bob.
 Kathy’s leadership gift and investment in our vision–creating a world without ALS–serves as an example to all and is a lasting tribute to the life and legacy of Dr. Robert Beallo.

-Kathy has remained undeterred in her commitment to the Chapter's programs of care and its search for effective treatments and cures.
+Kathy continues to spend time with family and friends, play golf, attend to her philanthropic pursuits and participate in weekly mahjongg games.
+She is active in her commitment to the Chapter's programs of care and its search for effective treatments and cures.
 The Golden West Chapter is deeply grateful for Kathy’s impactful “Never Give Up” spirit, which is helping to fuel our mission and vision.